310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 ## Translation Notes
 [^1]: Combatants refer to the troopers of an antagonist group in a tokusatsu show, and are typically low-level.
 An example would be the [Shocker Combatmen](https://kamenrider.fandom.com/wiki/Shocker_Combatmen) from Kamen Rider.
 [^2]: The following scene is related to [Meteor Impact](https://310mc.github.io/meteor_impact/).
+[^3]: In Japanese, the word he says is *hangure*, which are groups in Japan that commit crimes, but are not affiliated with any crime syndicates (yakuza, for example).
+[^4]: As mentioned earlier, *taichou* refers to leader (sometimes translated as Captain).
+It literally means “Commander”.
+It’s also the title Tetora would call Chiaki by a year ago, when Chiaki was still in high school.
+[^5]: Tetora temporarily switches to his typical speech quirk here as part of the light joke.
+Also, *sundome* is a type of karate where you have to stop before you hit the target.
+[^6]: This is a reference to the story [Mirage](https://ensemble-stars.fandom.com/wiki/MIRAGE).